Nomination deadline: Wednesday, February 8, 2012

-Nominations may be initiated by a faculty member's department head or chair, by her/his departmental or program personnel committee, or by a colleague in the College of Humanities and Fine Arts.
+All HFA faculty members are eligible for this award and departments are not limited to a single nominee, although previous award recipients are ineligible.
+Nominations may be initiated by a faculty member's department head or chair, by her/his department’s personnel committee, or by a colleague in the College of Humanities & Fine Arts.
 Faculty members may also nominate themselves.
 Regardless of a nomination’s source, the supporting information and documents required for each nominee are the same.
-They include: a completed HFA colleague nomination form and course evaluation summary spreadsheet, a completed statement form from the nominee, and up to five completed student support forms.
+They include: a completed HFA colleague nomination form, a completed statement form from the nominee, and a student support form.
 Links to these documents are at the bottom of this page.
-Questions may be addressed to Lynne Latham (5-0378).

 In considering the selection of a nominee and how one can best be supported, you may wish to take into account the following criteria adapted from the Center for Teaching’s award guidelines: